 Besides protecting yourself from mouth problems affecting the rest of your body, maintaining a good cleaning oral routine definitely will make you feel a little better.
 The following are some of the best and easy practices to keep a healthy mouth and teeth.

-The American Dental Association (ADA) recommend using a soft-bristled toothbrush and not brushing too hard.
-This to avoid any damage to the tooth enamel and the gums.
+The American Dental Association (ADA) recommends using a soft-bristled toothbrush and not brushing too hard.
+This, to avoid any damage to the tooth enamel and the gums.

-So, it’s clear how you can find and get the benefits of this mineral by using some dental products like a toothbrush and mouthwash.
-Also, people can ask their water supply or local government whether the area contains fluoride.
+So, it’s clear you can find and get the benefits of this mineral by using some dental products like toothbrushes and mouthwash.
+And also, people can ask their water supply or local government whether the area contains fluoride.

 3. When is the best time to floss?

 Floss daily, we often hear this advice from a dentist, and this is why: Cleaning between teeth daily with floss may help prevent gum disease and cavities.
 Plaque that is not removed will eventually harden into tartar, which leads to more serious problems like gum disease.
 Tartar can only be removed by a dentist.

 So, when should I floss, in the morning or at night?

 As long as you daily clean between teeth to avoid these problems.
 Many times, we don’t take the necessary time to do a complete oral routine.
 The best advice is to pick out a time of the day when you can devote the appropriate amount of time for an optimal cleanse in order to ensure a healthy mouth and teeth.

 Vomiting is one unfortunate side effect of many illnesses.
 When this happens, stomach acids come in contact with the teeth and coated them which is very harmful to the healthy mouth and teeth.